albertnis/albert.nz/content/blog/tuya-convert-esphome/index.md

 1. Open the Docker Compose file and ensure the `WLAN` environment variable is the same as the one on your PC. (`ip link` will show all interfaces; I had to change mine from `wlan0` to `wlp3s0`).

-1. At this stage I needed to manually disconnect my laptop from my home WiFi network.
+1. At this stage I needed to manually disconnect my laptop from my home WiFi network

-1. Follow the instructions to run tuya-convert.
+1. Follow the instructions to run tuya-convert

     ```shell
     docker-compose up -d
     docker-compose exec tuya start
     ```

-1. Remaining instructions will be displayed in the command line
+1. The remaining instructions will be displayed in the command line

 # Getting it working with the new firmware